Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Numerical experiments

 In the fifth setting, we allow $\mu_i$ and $\sigma_i$ to be perfectly correlated.
-Specifically, $\sigma_i\stackrel{i.i.d.}{\sim}U(0.25,u)$, $\mu_i=3\sigma_i$ and $\mu_0=4$.
-In Figure \ref{fig:sim_exp6_test}, GS 1 and DECONV fail to control the FDR at $10\%$ and for some values of $u$, they exhibit FDR values bigger than $0.2$.
-The left panel of Figure \ref{fig:sim_exp6_test} excludes those values of $u$ for GS 1 and DECONV.
-The oracle procedure in this setting simply observes if $3\sigma_i>\mu_0$ for rejecting the null hypothesis and its data-driven counterpart, HAMT, has the highest power amongst all other testing procedures considered here.
+Specifically, $\sigma_i\stackrel{i.i.d.}{\sim}\text{Unif}(0.25,u)$, $\mu_i=3\sigma_i$ and $\mu_0=4$.
+In Figure \ref{fig:sim_exp6_test}, \red{several methods} fail to control the FDR at $10\%$ and for some values of $\bar{\sigma}$, they exhibit FDP values bigger than $0.2$.
+The left panel of Figure \ref{fig:sim_exp6_test} excludes those values of $\bar{\sigma}$ for such methods.
+NPMLE B, in particular, exhibits a relatively high MC error in its FDP distribution for the first three values of $\bar\sigma$ and so for each $\bar\sigma$ we report its median FDP and PTP across the 200 MC repetitions.
+The oracle procedure in this setting simply observes if $3\sigma_i>\mu_0$ for rejecting the null hypothesis and its data-driven counterpart, HAMT, has the highest power among all other testing procedures considered here.

-Overall, the aforementioned simulation experiments reveal that HAMT, which relies on an improved deconvolution estimator for constructing the Clfdr statistic, provides a substantially more powerful multiple testing procedure than competing methods at the same FDR level.
-Additionally, we find that the $p-$value based procedures, such as BH and AdaPTGMM, in these experiments are considerably more conservative while the Lfdr methods that ignore the dependence between $\mu_i$ and $\sigma_i$ may even fail to control the FDR at the desired level.
-In Section \ref{sec:sims_twosided} we present an additional simulation study to assess the numerical performance of HAMT for two-sided composite null hypotheses.
+\red{Overall, the aforementioned simulation experiments reveal that the $p-$value procedures considered here are considerably more conservative than their Lfdr counterparts, while the Lfdr methods that ignore the dependence between $\mu_i$ and $\sigma_i$ may even fail to control the FDR at the desired level.
+In contrast, HAMT, which relies on an improved deconvolution estimator for constructing the Clfdr statistic, provides an alternative multiple testing procedure that is often more powerful than competing methods, such as ASH, ASH 1, at the same FDR level.
+In Section \ref{sec:more_sims} of the supplement we present more simulation studies to assess the numerical performance of HAMT in settings involving (i) two-sided composite nulls, (ii) non-Gaussian likelihoods and (iii) unknown $\bm \sigma$ and Section \ref{sec:more_discuss} includes an additional discussion on the empirical performances of HAMT, NPMLE B and ASH reported here.
+A real data application is presented in Section \ref{sec:realdata}.}